bootdotdev/blog/content/python/python-projects-for-beginners.md

 You might be sold on the concept of using a project to learn Python, but maybe you’re wondering how you can find the best Python projects for beginners.
 The good news is that thanks to the awesome community of Pythonistas out there, the prevalence of open source code and data, and the wide world of the internet, you’re bound to find a Python project for beginners that you’ll love.

-Full disclosure, some of these will be harder than your usual Python projects for beginners.
+Full disclosure, some of these will be harder than your usual Python projects for newbies.
 On the upside, these are fun, interesting projects that will actually teach you Python.
 You will struggle, you will have to Google stuff, but that's all part of the experience.
 Here are some ideas to get you started.

-## 5 Python Projects for Beginners Using Straight Python or Python Packages
+## 5 Python projects using straight Python or Python packages

 These Python projects for beginners come straight from the source: they use vanilla Python, or they use some really cool Python packages.
-These Python projects for beginners will be loaded with helpful docs, commentary, and experiences of other Python beginners who have tried and loved these projects.
+These Python projects will be loaded with helpful docs, commentary, and experiences of other new Pythonistas who have tried and loved these projects.

 ### [1.
 Make a Twitter bot with \`Tweepy\`](https://realpython.com/twitter-bot-python-tweepy/)

 Obsessed with social media?
 Me, too.
 I follow several bots (like [this hilarious one](https://twitter.com/kauIhiIoshudon) based on a great book I read) and always wondered how to make one.

-While this tutorial sounds advanced for a Python beginner, it's also something that lets you indulge in your passion a little bit, and maybe your sense of humor too.
+While this tutorial sounds advanced for a new Python dev, it's also something that lets you indulge in your passion a little bit, and maybe your sense of humor too.
 This tutorial will walk you through 5 steps: installing the "Tweepy" package, signing up as a Twitter developer to use its API, using Tweepy to invoke the Twitter API, building Twitter bots, and deploying the bots to a server using Docker and AWS.

 Yes, it's a lot of work!
 But it'll be fun, it'll teach you a lot of skills, and be interesting enough to keep you going through the sticky patches.